Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead - WHIZ News

 Justin Turner and Austin Barnes homered for the Dodgers, who have outhomered the Rays 7-4 in the Series and opponents 25-16 in the postseason.
 Barnes also drove in a run with a squeeze, the second player with RBIs on a bunt and home run in a Series game behind Héctor López of New York Yankees in Game 5 of 1961.

-Steely-eyed like Hershiser, who won MVP honors of the 1988 Series, Buehler has supplanted Clayton Kershaw as the Dodgers’ ace.
-He allowed three of Tampa Bay’s four hits and walked one.
+Steely-eyed like Hershiser, who won MVP honors of the 1988 Series, Buehler has supplanted Kershaw as the Dodgers’ ace.
+He showed no indisposition from the blister on his right index finger that has bothered him.

 Tampa Bay’s only other hit off him was Austin Meadows’ leadoff single in the sixth.

 “You can see the fastball just pop through the zone,” Rays manager Kevin Cash said.
 “Other than a few breaking balls here or there, it was very much a there it is, hit it approach.
-You totally understand and appreciate why he’s so talented.
-He’s got a really special fastball that gets on hitters and commands it well.”
+You totally understand and appreciate why he’s so talented.”

 Rays batters were kept off balance by his mix of 59 four-seam fastballs, 14 knuckle-curves, 12 sliders and eight cut fastballs.
-He became the first pitcher in the Series with 10 or more strikeouts in six or fewer innings, part of analytic changes in modern baseball that have led to shorter starter outings in an era of vastly increased whiffs.
+He became the first pitcher in the Series with 10 or more strikeouts in six or fewer innings.

 “That might have been the best I’ve ever seen him,” Barnes said.

-Blake Treinen and Brusdar Graterol followed with a scoreless inning apiece.
-Kenley Jansen gave up Randy Arozarena’s record-tying eighth homer of the postseason before closing out the four-hitter.
+Blake Treinen and Brusdar Graterol followed with a perfect inning apiece.
+Kenley Jansen finished the four-hitter, giving up Randy Arozarena’s record-tying eighth postseason homer.

 Morton, a right-hander who turns 37 on Nov.
 12, had entered unbeaten in seven straight postseason decisions, one shy of Orlando Hernandez’s record, including wins in five consecutive postseason starts.
 But he took the loss, allowing five runs and seven hits in 4 1/3 innings — more than the four runs total he gave up in his previous five postseason starts combined.